datacamp/authoring/docs/courses/design/README.md

 as you learn something from your answer to a later question or realize that your initial plan isn't going to play out the way you first thought.**

+## Technical help

+You need to have basic competence at writing markdown documents and using github.
+See the [technical help resources](/courses/design/technical-help-resources.md) page for advice on getting started.
+Your Curriculum Lead will also provide technical help if you need it.

 ## Terminology and Structure

 - A **course** is a self-contained module with its own top-level entry in our catalog,